rikudoukarthik/rikudou/content/blog/_index.md

 layout: list-sidebar

 sidebar:
-  title: Welcome to my blog!
+  title: The Page of Six Paths
   author: Karthik Thrikkadeeri
   description: |
-    I like to think of this blog as a high-level notebook of my life, which explains why most posts are assigned the "Notebooks" category.
+    Welcome to my blog!
+I like to think of the blog as a high-level notebook of my life, which explains why most posts are assigned the "Notebooks" category.
 I have had several blogs in the past, under various names.
 The latest before this one was called The Page of Six Paths---on brand with my widespread internet username *rikudoukarthik* (read the lore [here](https://naruto.fandom.com/wiki/Hagoromo_%C5%8Ctsutsuki))---and I decided to keep the name.
 Don't hesitate to share your thoughts on any post!
   show_sidebar_adunit: true
   text_link_label: Subscribe via RSS
   text_link_url: /index.xml